How to optimize your Playwright web scrapers using code profiling

 ...

-Interception can be added to specific page objects as well, but here in this case adding once to context makes the interception available for all child pages.
+Interception can be added to specific page objects as well, but in this case, adding once to context makes the interception available for all child pages.

 The time for the entire scrape has been reduced to 71.5 seconds.
-Comparing it with the initial script, the script only takes 14.3% time now.
+Comparing it with the initial script, the script only takes 14.3% of the time now.

-A similar approach can be made on many scraping projects to improve the run time.
-In the above example, we made a single function into smaller functions and executed them concurrently.
-Then we added a request interception to drop unwanted requests.
+A similar approach can be taken on many scraping projects to improve the run time.
+In the above example, a single function is divided into smaller functions and executed concurrently.
+Then a request interception is added to drop unwanted requests.
 The final scraper runs around 7 times faster than the original one.

 Python